-Start your career in emergency health care in Australia’s largest and fastest growing industry, with a Diploma of Emergency Health Care HLT51020 from Victoria University.
+Start your career in emergency health care – one of Australia’s largest and fastest growing industries – with a Diploma of Emergency Health Care HLT51020 from Victoria University.

-During this course you will learn the clinical skills and theoretical knowledge to provide assessments to patients in an emergency.
-You will gain the skills to provide advanced life support as well as appropriate pre-hospital or out-of-hospital interventions.
+During this healthcare course, you will gain the clinical skills and knowledge to assess patients in an emergency.
+You will learn how to provide life support, and master appropriate interventions for the crucial time before your patient gets to hospital.

-Learning from our expert staff through our award-winning learning model, you will gain knowledge and skills in:
+Learning from our expert staff through our award-winning learning model, you will gain knowledge and skills in emergency reponses:

 - providing critical life support

 You also gain crucial patient communication skills, including:

 - analysing and responding to client health information

 - communicating complex situations to support health care